NTech-Lab/docs/docs/ffupload.rst

    $ sudo apt-get update
    $ sudo apt-get install findface-upload

 #.
 By default the original images, thumbnails and normalized images are stored at ``/var/lib/ffupload/uploads/``.
 You can view this folder content at ``http://127.0.0.1:3333/uploads/`` in your browser.
 Make sure that this address is available.
-You will have to specify it when :ref:`configuring network <configure-network>`:
+You will have to specify it when :ref:`configuring network <configure-network>`.

    .. code::